rtmigo/schedulers_dart/README.md

 Objects in this library run callbacks asynchronously, allowing useful pauses between calls.
 This can be used for load balancing, rate limiting, lazy execution.

+Tasks do not need to be added synchronously.
+They can be added with any delays at any time.
+The scheduler will figure out when to run them.

 # IntervalScheduler

 Runs tasks asynchronously, maintaining a fixed time interval between starts.